QA-OpenProject/Software-Tester-Career/01-Interview-Questions/Questions.md

 --------------------------------------------

 ## Behavior Questions (Be yourself and be honest)
-- Tell me about yourself (not history, but the major skills and achievements through story)()
+- Tell me about yourself (not history, but the major skills and achievements through story)
+  - Experience: what you have done (Industries, Projects, Technologies, Tools, etc.)
+  - Responsibility: what you are responsible for (Planning, Execution, Mentoring, etc.)
+  - Achievement: what you have achieved
 - What's the specific reason for choosing us?
-- What are your strengths/weaknesses?
-- Why should we hire you?
+- What are your strengths?
+(Why should we hire you?)
+  - Technical: Automation, Manual, Performance, Security, etc.
+  - Soft: Communication, Teamwork, Problem-solving, etc.
+  - Leadership: Mentor, Lead, Manage, etc.
+  - Experience: Industries, Projects, Technologies, Tools, etc. (related to the job)
+- What are your weaknesses?
+(How do you overcome them?)
+- How do you handle conflicts with your team members?
+- How do you handle the conflicts with your manager?
+- How do keep you up to date with the latest testing trends?
+- What do you think is the most important quality of a tester?
+  - Attention to detail
+  - Communication
+  - Writing skills
 - Why do you leave your current job?
-- Who did you report to?
-Name and Position
 - What's your responsibility for previous work?
 - What's your day-to-day work?
-- What are your career five-year goals?
+- What is your five-year career goals?
+  - Short-term: what you want to achieve in the next 1-2 years
+  - Long-term: what you want to achieve in the next 5-10 years
-- What's your ideal work environment? (peers, tech)
+- What's your ideal work environment?
+  - Peers: friendly, supportive, open-minded, diverse
+  - Tech: cutting-edge, challenging, innovative
 - How do you handle stress?
 - How do you approach the new team?
 - Why do you choose QA as your career?